Q1) What is an Exception?

 Q3) How are the exceptions handled in java?

-Ans)When an exception occurs the execution of the program is transferred to an appropriate exception handler.The try-catch-finally block is used to handle the exception.
+of the program is transferred to an appropriate exception handler.The

-And the clean up code which needs to be executed no matter the exception occurs or not is put inside the finally block
+The code in which the exception may occur is enclosed in a try block, also called as a guarded region.
+The catch clause matches a specific exception to a block of code which handles that exception.
+And the clean up code which needs to be executed no matter the exception occurs or not is put inside the finally block |

 Q4) Explain the exception hierarchy in java.